markabrahams/node-net-snmp/README.md

 ## agent.close ()

-Closes the receiver's listening socket, ending the operation of the receiver.
+Closes the agent's listening socket, ending the operation of the agent.

 # Authorizer Module